Riddhi73/Hall-Management-App/README.md

 # G04-Hall-Management

 *Project Title*:
-             An andriod application of the university connected to hall for both student and administration.
+             An andriod application for the university authority, connecting both students and administration.

 Expected Timeline
 ============================